baking7 min

 Your pie crust puffed and blistered because steam got trapped under the dough.
 Press it down and re-bake to set it.

-Part of baking cooking fixes .
+Part of baking cooking fixes and related food fixes .

 Ingredients on hand